pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 ## Causal inference disclaimer

 Readers should be aware that there are of course limits to the causal claims we can make here.
-If we were dealing with a marketing example were we ran a promotion for a period of time and wanted to make inferences about _excess sales_, then we could only make strong causal claims if we had done our due diligence in accounting for other factors which may have also taken place during our promotion period.
+If we were dealing with a marketing example where we ran a promotion for a period of time and wanted to make inferences about _excess sales_, then we could only make strong causal claims if we had done our due diligence in accounting for other factors which may have also taken place during our promotion period.

 Similarly, there are [many other things that changed in the UK since January 2020](https://en.wikipedia.org/wiki/2020_in_the_United_Kingdom#Events) (the well documented time of the first COVID-19 cases) in England and Wales.
 So if we wanted to be rock solid then we should account for other feasibly relevant factors.